flisanp/ms1-ceramic-studio/README.md

 5. As a follower on social media I need to find her shop so that I can buy the product I saw in her latest Instagram post. ![user story 5](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/shop.png)
    - On the landing page is a call to action button that says "SHOP NOW" which leads you to her shop on Etsy.
 The button is in a terracotta color to clearly stand out from the background.
 On every page is also a navbar on the top right with a link to the SHOP for easy navigation at all time.
 6. As a retailer I would like to view her collection of products to see if it's something I would buy for my store. ![user story 6](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/gallery.png)
     - On every page is a navbar on the top right with a link to the GALLERY page for easy navigation at all time.
-The gallery features images of her work that opens in a fancybox on click.
+The gallery features images of her work that opens in a fancybox when clicked.
 7. As a retailer I want to find the contact information so that I can get in touch with her for business inquiries. ![user story 7](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/contact.png)
     - On every page is a navbar on the top right with a link to the CONTACT page for easy navigation at all time.
 On the page is a contact form for a quick way to get in touch with the ceramist.